 The 500-acre estate of George Washington, located along the shores of the Potomac River in Mount Vernon, Virginia, is especially beautiful during the fall foliage season.
 You can take a tour of the estate while you're there, but make sure you spend plenty of time outdoors exploring the gardens and taking in the natural scenery, too.

-The visit is free for children 5 and under.
 Fall Harvest Family Days, Fall Dried Wreath Workshops, and Trick-or-Treating at Mount Vernon are among the most popular annual events on the estate.

 Stretching from Great Falls, Virginia, to Potomac, Maryland, Great Falls Park has some of the most spectacular views in the region.
 At various overlook points spread throughout the 800-acre park, you can witness all of the vibrant fall colors from 50-foot cliffs overlooking the Potomac River.
 Great Falls also offers hiking and biking trails, and picnic areas.